rammohanbethi/Document-Reding-using-OCR/README.md

-# Smart Document Reading using OCR
+# Document Reading using OCR